Background pattern

 If you have used more Lacovin than you should, consult your doctor or pharmacist immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to use Lacovin
+If you forget to use Lacovin

-Do not use a double dose to compensate for the missed doses.
+Do not use a double dose to make up for forgotten doses.

-- In the initial treatment period:
+• In the initial treatment period:

-- In the maintenance period:
+• In the maintenance period:

 Apply the next dose as usual and continue your treatment.

-If you interrupt treatment with Lacovin
+If you stop using Lacovin

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 • Swelling of the face, lips, or throat that may cause difficulty swallowing or breathing.
-This could be a sign of a severe allergic reaction (frequency not known, cannot be estimated from available data)
+This could be a sign of a severe allergic reaction (frequency not known, cannot be estimated from available data).

 Uncommon(may affect up to 1 in 100 people):

-- Paresthesias (numbness in arms or legs)
+• Paresthesia (numbness in arms or legs)

-- Rash (generalized redness)
+• Rash (generalized redness)

-- Eczema (inflammatory skin condition)
+• Eczema (inflammatory skin condition)

-- Hirsutism (excessive hair growth on the skin)
+• Hypertrichosis (hair growth on the skin)

-- Pruritus (itching)
+• Pruritus (itching)

-- Local skin irritation
+• Local skin irritation

-- Dryness of the skin
+• Dryness of the skin

-- Temporary hair loss
+• Temporary hair loss

-- Changes in hair texture
+• Changes in hair texture

-- Changes in hair color
+• Changes in hair color

 Rare(may affect up to 1 in 1,000 people):

-- Palpitations (low blood pressure)
+• Palpitations (low blood pressure)

-- Chest pain
+• Chest pain

 Very rare(may affect up to 1 in 10,000 people):

-• Visual disturbances.
+• Visual disturbances

 • Hypotension (low blood pressure)